danielwbeebe/My-News-Bubble-App/readme.md

 ## Opportunities for Future Growth

-In terms of future edits, I would like to allow the user to select several news sources to display in the view, and remove buttons for any news sources already selected in order to prevent a user from accidentally selecting the same news source twice.
+In terms of future edits, I would like to allow the user to select several news sources to display in the view while, at the same time, removing buttons for any news sources already selected in order to prevent a user from accidentally selecting the same news source twice.